laffra/feynman/README.md

 Of course, localhost connections are really fast.
 Some sites take a lot longer than others.
 However, from the table it is not easy to detect the anomalies in a quick scan.

-However, the metrics can easily be converted to color ranges and shown in a dashboard style, as shown in [test/explain-ping.py](test/explain-ping.py):
+However, the metrics can easily be converted to color ranges and shown in a dashboard style, as shown in [test/explain-ping.py](test/explain-ping.py).
+The outliers stick out immediately:

 ![A Feynman animation of test/ping.py showing ping times](images/dashboard.png)